shahbaz-momi/libjam-md/external-testing/glg2d-master/README.txt

 Find more information on http://brandonborkholder.github.com/glg2d/

 Use cases:
- * use as a drop-in replacement for a JPanel and all Swing children will be accelerated
+ * use as a drop-in replacement for a JPanel and all Swing childCache will be accelerated
  * draw Swing components in an GLCanvas in your existing application